← All Bills

 The New York State Senate voted 57-0 to reconsider passage of S438, an act to amend the Insurance Law, sponsored by Senator Myrie.
 The reconsideration motion, offered by Sen. Gianaris, was adopted unanimously, restoring the bill to the Third Reading Calendar.
 Following the successful reconsideration, Sen. Gianaris offered amendments to the legislation.
 The specific provisions of the amendments were not detailed in the floor discussion.
 The bill's return to the Third Reading Calendar allows for further consideration and modification before final passage.

-RECONSIDERATION ADOPTED Ayes: 57 · Nays: 0
+Reconsideration Adopted Ayes: 57 · Nays: 0

 Debate Summary